gear-foundation/gear-wiki/docs/developing-contracts/interactions-between-programs.md

 # Cross-program message

-To send message to Gear program use function `send_for_reply(program, payload, value)`, in this function:
+To send message to a Gear program use function `send_for_reply(program, payload, value)`, in this function:

-program - the address of the program to send the message for;
+- program - the address of the program to send the message for;
-payload - the message to the program;
+- payload - the message to the program;
-value - the funds attached to the message.
+- value - the funds attached to the message.

 ```rust
   pub fn send_for_reply_as<E: Encode, D: Decode>(